rvirding/flavors/v2/README.md

   built when the first instance of this flavor is made using ``make-instance`` or ``flavors:instantiate-flavor``.

-The reason for having 2 modules per flavor is that access function module will only be built for flavors which actually have instances of them, so they won't be built for mixins.
+The reason for having 2 modules per flavor is that the access function module will only be built for flavors which actually have instances of them, so they won't be built for mixins.
 It also makes it easier to modify flavors that are being used.